ARM-software/ebbr/source/chapter4-firmware-media.rst

    GPT partitioning supports a much larger number of partitions, and has built in resiliency.

-   A future issue of this specification will remove the MBR allowance.
+   A future issue of this specification will disallow the use of MBR partitioning.

 Firmware images and data in shared storage should be contained in partitions described by the GPT or MBR.